-An introduction to the processes of photography through a series of problems directed toward the handling of light-sensitive material, camera, and printing.
-Weekly laboratory sessions will explore the critical issues of the medium in relation to both student work and the work of guest photographers.
+An introduction to the processes of analog photography through a series of problems directed toward the handling of film-based cameras, light-sensitive paper, darkroom chemistry, and printing.

-A required seminar for Art and Archaeology Program 2 majors and Program in Visual Arts certificate students emphasizing contemporary art practices and ideas.
+A required seminar for Practice of Art majors and Program in Visual Arts certificate students emphasizing contemporary art practices and ideas.
 The course addresses current issues in painting, drawing, sculpture, film, video, photography, and performance installation.

 Drawing is a distinct process; it can serve as a mode of documentation or as a preparatory step in many other processes.
 This allows drawing to point to a past event, create a primary experience in the present, and/or to serve as a model or plan for what is to come.
 We will explore these multiple uses of drawing and their accompanying temporalities through approaches that emphasize a wide range of formal effects — illusionistic form, space, flatness, mark-making, opacity, transparency — while simultaneously exploring how artists have turned to drawing to record, index, propose, invent, and fantasize.

 This seminar provides senior Practice of Art Track and VIS certificate students a context for investigating and discussing contemporary art exhibition practices.

 This class will be a series of material investigations in relation to the human body at rest.
 Each student will design, build, and critically analyze a custom bed frame that exploits the inherent properties of a singular material—ash wood—across a spectrum of rigid and flexible structures